What you need to know to protect your SNAP benefits

 - Check your mail and COMPASS portal regularly for notices from PA DHS.

-- If you have a health condition that impacts your ability to work, have your medical provider complete the Medical Exemption form (PDF) so you can keep your benefits.
+- If you have a health condition that impacts your ability to work, you may be asked to have your medical provider complete the Medical Exemption form (PDF) so you can keep your benefits.
+NOTE: This medical examination form is official and safe to use.
+If ever you are questioning what is safe to fill out with your personal information, contact the BenePhilly helpline or the Philadelphia County Assistance Office (see below).

 For help navigating benefits requirements and SNAP applications, contact: